opencv/opencv/modules/core/doc/operations_on_arrays.rst

     \texttt{dst} (i,j) =  \texttt{src} (j,i)

-**Note**:

-No complex conjugation is done in case of a complex matrix.
+.. note:: No complex conjugation is done in case of a complex matrix.
 It it should be done separately if needed.